avi-patel1/ME146/README.md

 # ME146
-Computational Methods for Flow in Porous Media (ME/CE/Ge/ESE 146 )
+## Computational Methods for Flow in Porous Media (ME/CE/Ge/ESE 146 )

+Assignments and final project and report.